Social

 Policies

-The Fostex Company provides high quality products at appropriate prices to deliver an enriched and comfortable life to customers who purchase those products.
-In addition, the Company seeks to develop products that lead to the peace of mind and satisfaction of the customers who select and own them.
-In its after-sales services, the Company also pursues customer satisfaction by always promptly providing services from the customers’ perspective.
+We provide high quality products at appropriate prices to deliver an enriched and comfortable life to customers who purchase those products.
+The company seeks to develop products that lead to impressive experiences and that provide peace of mind and satisfaction for the customers who select and own the Fostex brand.
+In its after-sales services, the company also pursues customer satisfaction by always promptly providing services from the customers' perspective.

 Structure

-We always listen to our customers’ comments and seek what they need today and they will need in the near future.
+We always listen to our customers' comments and seek the products that they need today and they will need in the near future.
 As such, we have established a project promotion structure across our sales and technical units.
 In addition to the domestic market, we also understand global needs to develop products specific to each region.

 Activities